Friends and family can often provide much-needed support.

 Managing heart failure isn't always easy.
 Physically, many people with heart failure often can't handle all the tasks they once could.
 They also have to change their lives — eating differently, remembering medications, paying closer attention to their bodies and reducing stress.
 These changes can be hard because they often require breaking long-held habits.

-But the changes are usually easier to make when loved ones provide much-needed support and care.
-If you live with or are close to someone who has heart failure, you're likely to have the greatest impact on their success by following instructions from the healthcare team.
+People with heart failure need loved ones and friends to support them in their efforts to improve their health.
+And the changes they are making are usually easier when loved ones provide much-needed support and care.
+If you live with or are close to someone who has heart failure, you're likely to have the greatest impact on their success by following instructions from the health care team.

 Being a caregiver has its own challenges

 Being a caregiver for someone with heart failure requires a long-term commitment of time and energy.